-• Possession of cigarettes or tobacco Each offe ense:

-products confiscation, parent/guardian must

-pick up item from administrators in

-• Possession of E-cigarettes, main office

-Vaporizer (vape) Pens, or similar • Extended School Detention (ESD) or

-item ISS may be assigned

-repeated offenses will be considered insubordination
+- confiscation, parent/guardian must pick up item from administrators in main office - Extended School Detention (ESD) or ISS may be assigned - repeated offenses will be considered insubordination

 C. Possession and/or Use of Inappropriate Items: Students at the middle and high school will not bring items into the building which are not conducive to the school environment, have the potential to disrupt others, or create a safety concern.